marianoguerra/little-riak-core-book/_sources/adding-our-first-commands.txt

     {not_found,228359630832953580969325755111919221821239459840,
                {<<"mybucket">>,<<"k1">>}}

-Now that we checked it works on the erlang shell, let's try the REST API, we will do the same as before, first get and expect not found:
+Now that we checked it works on the Erlang shell, let's try the REST API, we will do the same as before, first get and expect not found:

 .. code-block:: sh